“I believe the Judiciary has

 the standard President Obama is applying today in the United States of America,

-surmounting institutionalized odds to ensuring affordable healthcare for all.
+surmounting institutionalised odds to ensure affordable healthcare for all.

 And it is not what Mallam El'Ruffai did at FCT, rescuing the Federal Capital